 What can you get for 166LE?
 Four mezze dishes and a main meal, plus four fresh blended smoothies at a top-rated tourist hangout in Luxor..

 What can you get for 175LE?
 A large pizza and a litre of fizzy pop in a gloriously air-conditioned Pizza Hut overlooking the Pyramids and Sphinx of Giza.
 OK, so this wasn’t a complete bargain but that would have been twice the price at home.
 It goes to show that even the more globalised products are good value in Egypt.

 4.)
-Public Transport is Super Cheap
+Public Transport is Super Cheap in Egypt

 Getting from the centre of Luxor to the Karnak temple complex, 2.5 kilometres up the road, cost us just 1.5 Egyptian Pounds each.
 That is a grand total of £0.13.
 We caught share taxis everywhere we could during our time in Luxor.

 5.)
-Private Transport is Super Cheap
+Private Transport is Surprisingly Cheap in Egypt

 Can you believe, an Uber from central Cairo, all the way out to the airport cost just 96LE!
 It is great value, removes all need for haggling and the cars are all much newer, and nicer, than Cairo’s old white taxis.